seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **KING**
 The heavens have thought well on thee Lafeu,
 To bring forth this discovery.
 Seek these suitors:
+Go speedily and bring again the count.
 I am afeard the life of Helen, lady,
-Was foully snatch'd.
+Was foully snatch'd. ...

 **COUNTESS**
+...
 Now, justice on the doers!

 *Re-enter BERTRAM, guarded*

 **KING**
 I wonder, sir, sith wives are monsters to you,
 And that you fly them as you swear them lordship,
-Yet you desire to marry.
+Yet you desire to marry. ...

 *Enter Widow and DIANA*

+...
 What woman's that?

 **DIANA**
 I am, my lord, a wretched Florentine,